Zarasim/Quickhull-2D/README.md

 # Quickhull-2D
-Implementation of Quickhull algorithm and comparison with Scipy built-in function
+Implementation of Quickhull algorithm and comparison with Scipy built-in function.